depthbomb/Love-Calculator/README.md

 ---

-This module uses only one Compose library called [Filebase.](https://github.com/filebase/Filebase) It is used for caching user info for later use and storing love calculations for profiles.
+This module uses only one Composer library called [Filebase.](https://github.com/filebase/Filebase) It is used for caching user info for later use and storing love calculations for profiles.